philiphristoff/MongoDB-and-OpenVPN-via-Ansible/README.md

    Two playbooks were used for this step, MongoDB_Playbooks/mongodb_backup.yml and mongodb_backup_scheduler.yml.
 They could have been fit into one single playbook but this logical separation allows for our playbooks to be more flexible and have a higher factor of reusability.
+   The scheduler playbook is simply used to launch the main backup playbook every 12 hours with the help of cron jobs.
+Moving on to the main backup playbook, the steps it performs are as follows:
+   - Installing MongoDB tools.
+   - Creating backup directory on Ubuntu2 where the backups are to be temporarily stored.
+   - Retrieving the backup from Ubuntu1 using the mongodump command.
+(This is where the remoteUser that was created earlier comes into play)
+   - Archiving the backup.
+   - Cleaning up the temporary backup directory.